sapegin/washingcode-book/manuscript/100_Code_style.md

 I don’t see how this improves anything: `IoStream` is easier to read than `IOStream`, and there’s no need to remember a special rule.

-And then even Microsoft couldn’t follow their own guidelines with [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
+And then even Microsoft couldn’t consistently follow their own guidelines, as we an see with [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

 So, choose the simplest convention, unless more complex rules bring huge benefits.
-If that is so, thoroughly document and automate it.
+If they do, thoroughly document and automate them.

+{#sections-etc}

 ## Sections, paragraphs, phrases…

-In prose writing we have multiple tools to make text more scannable (meaning, we don’t need to read it all to find a particular place we need) or separate different ideas.
-These tools are heading, paragraphs, and emphases (bold, italic, and so on).
+In prose writing, we have several tools to make text more scannable (meaning, we don’t need to read it all to find a particular place we need) or separate different ideas.
+These tools are headings, paragraphs, and emphases (such as bold or italic).

 It’s the same when we write code.

-_Function declarations_ and _comment blocks_ create _sections_ in the code:
+_Function declarations_ and _comment blocks_ create distinct _sections_ in the code:

 ```js
 /**